For over 20 years, the Decent Homes Standard (DHS) has been the benchmark for quality in social housing.

 Why the change?

-Government data shows that 21% of privately rented homes are currently “non-decent,” compared to just 10% in social housing.
+In the policy statement, government data shows that 21% of privately rented homes were classified as “non-decent,” compared to just 10% in social housing.

 The government’s goal is to create a “universally accepted and understood minimum standard” so that every tenant, regardless of their landlord, lives in a safe, warm, and well-maintained home.